himansh107/nitjsr_pll_130nm/README.md

 - I thank Mr. Kunal Ghosh, co-founder [VSD](https://www.vlsisystemdesign.com/), for helping me through out the project, I would like to thank my college professors Dr. Chandradeep Singh and Dr. Kunal Singh for encouraging me initiate this project and helping me with conceptual doubts.
 - I thank Stephan Scrippers for helping me with the doubts in xschem and skywater pdk.
-- I would also thank Paras Gidd, who's PLL repository was a constant reference for this project.
+- I would also thank Paras Gidd, who's PLL repository was a reference for this project.

 <h3> Contact Information</h3>